VisualStudioEX3/Argos-Service-Injector/README.md

 Was developed in **.NET 5** and, a previous developed version was tested in [Artemis](https://github.com/VisualStudioEX3/Artemis) project, a little **Unity 2021** game for a job interview.

 ## TODO
-- Setup github actions.
+- Write a simple documentation (maybe using [Doc FX](https://github.com/dotnet/docfx) or simply write a simple wiki).
 - Autopublish on NuGet on sucessfull commits to master branch.
-- Write a simple documentation (maybe using [Doc FX](https://github.com/dotnet/docfx) or simply write a simple wiki).
 - Improve this README.md content.